jugaad-zw/Jugaad-Java-Coding-Guidelines/README.md

 The main purpose of this document is to help developers improve code quality.
 As a result, developers can minimize potential and repetitive code errors.
 In addition, specification is essential to modern software architectures, which enable effective  collaborations.
 As an analogy, traffic regulations are intended to protect public safety rather than to deprive the rights of driving.
 It is easy to imagine the chaos of traffic without speed limits and traffic lights.
 Instead of destroying the creativity and elegance of program, the purpose of developing appropriate specification and standards of software is to improve the efficiency of collaboration by limiting excessive personalization.

-We will continue to collect feedback from the community to improve Alibaba Java Coding Guidelines.
+We will continue to collect feedback from the community to improve Jugaad Java Coding Guidelines.

 ## <font color="green">1.
 Programming Specification</font>
 ### <font color="green">Naming Conventions</font>